What does the Three-fifths Compromise involve in terms of representation?

 Study for the AMSCO AP United States History Exam.
 Explore flashcards and multiple-choice questions with detailed explanations.
 Get ready for your APUSH exam!

-The Three-fifths Compromise was an agreement made during the Constitutional Convention of 1787 that determined how enslaved individuals would be counted for purposes of representation and taxation.
-Under this compromise, each enslaved person would be counted as three-fifths of a person when apportioning representatives to the House of Representatives and determining direct taxes.
+The Three-fifths Compromise was a pivotal agreement during the Constitutional Convention of 1787 that addressed how enslaved individuals would be counted for the purposes of representation and taxation.
+Under this compromise, each enslaved person would be counted as three-fifths of a person when apportioning representatives in Congress.
+This compromise was reached to balance the interests of Southern states, which wanted to count enslaved people to increase their political power, and Northern states, which were opposed to counting enslaved individuals for representation since they were not granted rights as citizens.

 Subscribe